searchspring-implementations/.github/profile/README.md

 ```

 ## Node.js
-Snap development must currently be done with Node.js v16 (Gallium LTS) due to `node-sass` package requirements.
+Snap development is recommended to be done with Node.js v16 (Gallium LTS).
 The [Snap Github Action](https://github.com/searchspring/snap-action) Node.js runtime version is also v16.

 It is recommended to install Node.js via [NVM](https://github.com/nvm-sh/nvm) to easily switch between various versions.

 ## Branching
 The default branch for each repository is called `production`.
 The code in this branch is used to build the javascript bundle used on the live site.
-For this reason, any code changes should be made to a separate branch, tested, and then merged back into `production` when ready to release.
+This branch has [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#require-status-checks-before-merging) which will restrict all commits to pull requests that have a passing `Snap Action` check.
+For this reason, any code changes must be made to a separate branch, tested, and then merged back into `production` via a pull request when ready to release.

 ## Github Action
 On commit, each branch runs a Github action (deploy.yml) that executes the following steps:
 * install packages
 * build snap bundle
 * run e2e tests
+* sync recommendations templates
 * upload to CDN

 Failure at any step in the process will halt the entire workflow - the bundle will not be uploaded to the CDN.